lucasxvirtual/Android-Time-Hacks/README.md

 ## AndroidIdLinker
-- Shortcut to link your views in xml to java code **(only tested on linux, can't link fragments or includes)**
+- Shortcut to link your views in xml to java code **(only tested on linux and windows, can't link fragments or includes)**

 usage: